RotoneCSA/maebravante22-dotcom/README.md

 ---

 ### 🎯 Student Goals
-- Learn and master **modern web development technologies** like React, Node.js, and TypeScript.
+- Learn and master **modern web development technologies** liked Node.js, and TypeScript.
 - Build **practical projects** to strengthen coding and problem-solving skills.
 - Contribute to **open-source projects** and collaborate with other developers.
-- Become a **confident, skilled developer** ready to take on real-world challenges.
+- Become a **confident, and ready to take on real-world challenges.
 - Continuously **learn new technologies** and keep improving my coding abilities.

 ---